 Interior Innovation Special mention d3 Contest IMM Cologne 2010

-Interior Innovation Award d3 Contest IMM Cologne 2009
+Interior Innovation Award d3 Contest 1st prize IMM Cologne 2009